 Similar wordings can be found in the UNCITRAL Model Law on International Commercial Arbitration, also on the setting aside of an award.
 The Model Law wasn’t adopted by Indonesia but by many other countries, hence its relevance.

 What I am saying is this.
-If the arbitration clause is so badly drafted that it doesn’t do what it is supposed to do, then the courts may quash it before, during, even after the arbitration.
-If the courts of the place of arbitration quash the clause before the arbitration tribunal has gone to or finished its work, then there will be no arbitral award.
+If the arbitration clause is drafted so badly that it doesn’t do what it is supposed to, the courts may quash it before, during, even after the arbitration.
+If the courts of the arbitral seat quash the clause before the arbitration tribunal has gone to or finished its work, there will be no arbitral award.
 Unless the parties agree to arbitration again, but this time in a legally valid manner.
 Unfortunately, once a dispute has arisen, this is unlikely to happen.

 Now, the scenario of an invalid arbitration clause is relatively clear, in principle.